Women's professional sports: History

+Early history

 From the 1800s, in Western Europe and some other countries, women's physiology was described as delicate or weaker compared to men, and whose purpose, drive, and energy should solely be directed towards bearing and raising children.
 Medical rationalities of the time presented concerns on the effects of what may happen to a female's reproductive system and functionality if women were to participate in sports.
-“Violent movements of the body can cause a shift in the position and a loosening of the uterus as well as prolapse and bleeding, with resulting sterility, thus defeating a woman’s true purpose in life, i.e., the bringing forth of strong children.”
+"Violent movements of the body can cause a shift in the position and a loosening of the uterus as well as prolapse and bleeding, with resulting sterility, thus defeating a woman's true purpose in life, i.e., the bringing forth of strong children."
 The theory of frailty communicates women to naturally be weak and frail in comparison to men.
 However, if women were to hold any means of power or strength, it is only through having the energy to draw on in a crisis from motherhood instincts to protect their children.

 Aesthetic rationalities were driven by the prospect that attractive and pretty girls could not participle in sports because that would diminish their desirable qualities.
-Though some would argue that “unattractive girls are comparatively good sports.
+Though some would argue that "unattractive girls are comparatively good sports.
 Pretty girls are not.
-The ugly ducklings have taken to sport as an escape and to compensate for whatever it is they lack, sex appeal, charm, ready-made beauty.”
+The ugly ducklings have taken to sport as an escape and to compensate for whatever it is they lack, sex appeal, charm, ready-made beauty."
 The aesthetic commentary on women in professional fields of sports dealt with concern that participation made women unattractive.
 With the act of viewing female athletes in professional competitions was damaging to your eyes.
-Pierre de Coubertin, a founder of the International Olympic Committee, conveys in witnessing a female Olympic participant of the winter sport bob-sleighing, “Seeing a lady with her skirts lifted sliding in this position, usually scratching up the runway with two small pointed sticks which she holds in her hands and which help her to steer the sleigh, that sight represents a true offense to the eyes.
-Nothing uglier could be imagined.”
-The involvement of females within the Olympic Games started in the 1982 Games, where three hundred women competed.
+Pierre de Coubertin, a founder of the International Olympic Committee, conveys in witnessing a female Olympic participant of the winter sport bob-sleighing, "Seeing a lady with her skirts lifted sliding in this position, usually scratching up the runway with two small pointed sticks which she holds in her hands and which help her to steer the sleigh, that sight represents a true offense to the eyes.
+Nothing uglier could be imagined."
+The involvement of women within the Olympic Games started in the 1900 Games, with 1928 Games being a major breakthrough where three hundred women competed.
 Since then, female participation has gradually grown, with the number of female participants in 1988 Seoul Games having female participants make up one-fourth of the athletes.

 The social presentation that kept women from involving themselves in professional sports was from the fear that women's participation in professional sports would threaten the male depiction and ideals of sports.
 In 1902, the United States Lawn Tennis Association changed women's five sets matches, which the male athletes play presently, to the best of three sets format.
 This decision was dictated by the unsettlement of the rigorous work that women could not keep up with in accordance to the men's games.